 The Lumière Brothers were French inventors and pioneering manufacturers of photographic equipment who devised an early motion-picture camera and projector called the "cinèmatographe."
 By perforating film backing paper, they allowed the film to move through the camera more efficiently, which ultimately resulted in motion pictures.
 Following their success, they patented a color photographic process in 1903, the “autochrome lumière,” which entered the market in 1907.
-Following their color film creation, they developed the color plate, which commercialized color photography.
+Following their color film creation, they developed the color plate, which commercialized color photography, making it accessible to the everyday photographer.
 Throughout the 20th century, the Lumière name began to disappear from the marketplace, as the two brothers failed to stay contemporary with their brand.

 The present-day Lumière Film is a revival of a long-lost professional quality film, steeped in rich history, that maintains a contemporary brand identity and appeals to the present-day creative and fine art photographer.